Welcome Matt

 Welcome Matt is a 2021 American comedy-drama film written and directed by Leon Pierce Jr. and starring Tahj Mowry, GG Townson, Deon Cole and Jazsmin Lewis.

 Premise

-Matt is an aspiring writer/director in his 20s who suffers from agoraphobia following a traumatizing experience.
+Matt is an aspiring writer/director in his 20s who has agoraphobia following a traumatizing experience.
 Not wanting to leave his apartment, Matt decides to make his movie there.
 Following the breakup with his girlfriend as well as an eviction notice, Matt decides to see an at-home therapist to overcome his agoraphobia.